thanhlong2803/to-implement-download-file-in-an-angular-application/README.md

 The confirm component is show notification above have the message "Are you sure....?" and we always chocies 2 answers yes or no. Should use to help us confirm answers.

 What is the loading component and why it use ?
 The loading component after submitting the handle event shows the loading.
-It helps no multiple clicks and not  double data.
+It not allow multiple clicks and can double data.

 ## Download Service